How Emotionally Intelligent Are You? Take This 3-min Quiz to Find Out

 Your skills are strong.
 To reach mastery, focus on empathy and relationship management.
 In conversations, practice listening without planning your response.
 Reflect back what you hear: "It sounds like you're feeling..."

-Next step: Seek feedback from trusted friends about how you come across emotionally.
+• Next step: Seek feedback from trusted friends or colleagues about how you come across emotionally.
 Their insights may surprise you.

 If You're EQ Master

 Outstanding!
 Your emotional intelligence is a gift to yourself and others.
 Now consider how you can share it.
 Mentor someone, lead with empathy, or dive deeper into the nuances of emotional dynamics.
-There's always more to learn.
+There's always more to learn on the path of personal growth.

-Next step: Explore advanced topics like systemic emotional patterns in groups or families.
+• Next step: Explore advanced topics like systemic emotional patterns in groups, organizations, or families.

 Special Offer for Quiz Takers